Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 - configure global git settings
 - create an ssh key to authenticate without a password

-Navigate to the [Setting Up Instructions](https://training.arcadiascience.com/workshops/20220920-intro-to-git-and-github/lesson/#setting-up) in the Intro to Git and GitHub lesson.
+Navigate to the [Setting Up Instructions](https://training.arcadiascience.com/workshops/20220920-intro-to-git-and-github/lesson/#setting-up) in the Intro to Git and GitHub lesson and follow along with the tutorial.

 ## Finding repositories that accept contributions & work that needs to be done